kyledrake/coinpunk/docs/INSTALL.md

 ## Install NodeJS

-The latest information on installing NodeJS for your platform is [https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager](Available Here), this is the current procedure for Ubuntu:
+The latest information on installing NodeJS for your platform is [available here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager), this is the current procedure for Ubuntu:

 ```
 sudo apt-get install python-software-properties python g++ make